 Figure 3: Runway 30 Operations

-Key: Current Arrivals
+Key: • Current Arrivals • Proposed Arrivals

-Proposed Arrivals

-Smart Tracking

-On a busy day, residents in the Copping area will notice approximately 2 light aircraft arriving west of the area, at a height of up to 1.5 km, 13 jet aircraft arriving northwest of the area at a height of up to 1.5 km and 6 jet aircraft arriving northwest of the area, via the Smart Tracking flight path at a height of up to 1.5 km.
+On a busy day, residents of Smooth Island will notice approximately 6 jet aircraft arriving 1.5 km to the north, at a height of 1.5 km and approximately 15 jet aircraft arriving 4 km to the northwest, at a height 1 km.

 Figure 4: Runway 12 Operations

-Key: Current Departures
+Key: Current Departures Proposed Departures

-Proposed Departures

-Residents can expect to see approximately 36 jet aircraft departing west of the area, at a height of up to 2.5 km.
+Residents of Smooth Island can expect to see approximately 36 jet aircraft departing 7 km to the northwest, at a height of up to 2km.